gmedinat/gmedinat.github.io/index.md

 layout: default
 ---

+Add a:
+- contact
+- download CV and publications (also link to the ADS)
+- employment history
+- research highlights

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 It should be filled with love!

 [Link to another page](./another-page.html).